Retinal Photocoagulation

 Anesthesia

 Patients require anesthesia for the procedure.
 Most patients undergo retinal laser procedures under topical anesthesia such as proparacaine eye drops.
-Other patients will require peribulbar or retrobulbar injections of lidocaine.
+Other patients will require subconjunctival, peribulbar, or retrobulbar injections of lidocaine.

-General anesthesia is usually employed for children and patients with problems in compliance.
+Monitored anesthesia care or general anesthesia is usually used for premature infants (with retinopathy of prematurity), children, and patients with problems in compliance.

 Equipment

-Transscleral delivery uses a diode transscleral laser probe applied onto the sclera.[10]
+Transscleral delivery uses a diode transscleral laser probe applied onto the sclera to treat the retina or ciliary body.
+[21]

 Positioning